juncture-digital/juncture/docs/README.md

 In developing Juncture we were guided by a few key principles.

-1. **Juncture will not retain user data** **  It's your data, we just want to make it easier to create and share.
+1. **Juncture will not retain user data** **  It's your data, we just want to make it easier for you to use it to create and share great web content.
     - Many web hosting services store a copy of the source files used to render a web page or site.
 Juncture does not.
 It is principally a set of rendering engine and authoring tools.
 User content is stored in a Github repository that is owned and managed by a user.
 Juncture only requires read access to the Github repository to access the files for conversion and rendering.
     - The Juncture tool suite includes an optional browser-based editor that may be used to create and modify user files in Github.
 When using the Juncture editor a user must authorize the editor to perform Github file updates on their behalf.
 This authorization can be easily revoked by a user at any time.
     - ** The only caveat to the "Juncture does not retain user data" principle is that an optimized copy of user-hosted image files used in a rendered page are cached by the Juncture image server for a fixed period of time for performance reasons.